 Marana is Tucson’s northwest neighbor in Southern Arizona.
 Located in northern Pima County, Marana shares borders with Tucson to the Southeast, Saguaro National Park to the southwest, and the Pinal County line to the North.
 Marana has a convenient freeway, rail, and air access.
 Phoenix, Arizona is a 90-minute drive on I-10.

 Marana has grown at a rapid pace in recent years thanks to the high quality of life, strategic location and friendly environment it offers to residents and businesses.

 Marana, Arizona began as a tiny agricultural community around 1881 when the railroad first came to the area, which at the time was overgrown with dense mesquite thickets.
-The name derives from the Spanish word “marana,” which means “immpassable tangle” or “jungle.”
+The name derives from the Spanish word “Marana,” which means “impassable tangle” or “jungle.”
 The Marana area has been prime farmland for centuries.
-Located where Brawley Wash joins the Santa Cruz River, Indians used the dependable water supply to grow corn, beans, squash and cotton.
+Located where Brawley Wash joins the Santa Cruz River, Indians used the dependable water supply to grow corn, beans, squash, and cotton.
 The Spanish came in about 1700 and started the first cattle ranches.

 As the area began to grow, cotton farming became a mainstay.
 Marana is known worldwide as the home of Pima Cotton.
 Today, Marana blends its traditional agricultural economy with residential, commercial and industrial development.